 Off white and jeans are almost as sweet together as Robert Redford’s embrace of Barbra Streisand reading in his cardigan is.
 And all these on a beach close to their home.
 I mean…

 Charming.
 Her all feminine, him in his uniform.

 Elegant in white dress with white earrings.
 Elegant in herringbone tweed suit, white shirt, cute, dotted tie.
 The fabrics.
 The textures.
 The gestures.
 THEIR HAIR!

-The volumes of their hats and clothes are almost as loud as their gaze is.
+The volume of their hats and clothes is almost as loud as their gaze is.

 Authentically strong.
 The clothes are so different, yet… are not.